Asparagus with Basil Pesto

-Barely Cooked Asparagus with Basil Pesto is about as quick and delicious as it gets for a low-carb side dish.
-Use Side Dishes to find more recipes like this one.
+Asparagus with Basil Pesto is about as quick and delicious as it gets for a low-carb side dish; just use purchased pesto if you don’t have fresh basil!

-Lots of people who like my blog love the Five Ingredients index, where I feature tasty low-carb recipes with five ingredients or less.
-This Barely-Cooked Asparagus with Basil Pesto is a combination I stumbled on by accident years ago on a day when I had fresh asparagus and noticed a jar of pesto in the fridge.
+Lots of people who like my blog love the Five Ingredients category on the blog, where I feature tasty low-carb recipes with five ingredients or less.
+This Asparagus with Basil Pesto is a combination I stumbled on by accident years ago on a day when I had fresh asparagus and noticed a jar of pesto in the fridge.
 The pesto turned out to be fantastic with lightly cooked asparagus.

 When I made the recipe again recently to take better photos, it was even better with my homemade Basil Pesto with Lemon, something I always make and freeze when my garden has an abundance of basil.
-But even if you use basil pesto from a jar, I promise that this will become one of your favorite ways to cook asparagus.
+But even if you my favorite Kirkland Basil Pesto, I promise that this will become one of your favorite ways to cook asparagus.

 More Favorite Ways to Cook Asparagus from Kalyn: